 Highest coral content is reached during MIS 5 and corresponds to a maximum in Buliminid abundance.
-The Alnormalized elemental ratios suggest that aeolian input during MIS 5 was relatively stable, whilst fluvial input would have increased throughout (Fig. 8).
-These stable conditions would have favoured a long-lasting coral proliferation

-- 470 dominated by the scleractinian D. pertusum (Fig. 3).
-Marine Isotope Stage 9 and 7 are also dominated by D. pertusum.
-Although MIS 7 is poorly constrained, Al-normalized elemental ratios would indicate that this time period was more unstable than the previous interglacial period (Fig. 8).
+The Al-568 normalized elemental ratios suggest that terrestrial input was stable during MIS 5 (Fig. 5).
+These stable conditions 569 570 would have favoured a long-lasting coral proliferation dominated by the scleractinian D. pertusum (Fig. 3).
+Marine 571 Isotope Stage 9 and 7 are also dominated by D. pertusum.
+Although MIS 7 is poorly constrained, Al-normalized 572 elemental ratios would indicate that this time period was more unstable than the previous interglacial period (Fig. 5).
 The late Holocene is marked by a decrease in coral abundance and a dominance of M. oculata over D. pertusum.
-The coral fragment at the top of core MD13-3462G has an age of 6.3 ka.
-Fink et al. (2013) obtained ages from surface coral fragments at BRI that were generally between - 475 2.7 and 3.1 ka, whilst Stalder et al. (2015) reported an age of 5.4 ka for a surface coral fragment sampled at BRI.
-Similar ages of between 3.5 and 5.8 ka were obtained on surface coral fragments at the Western Melilla Coral Province (Wang et al. 2019).
-Dominance of the coral M. oculata during the Late Holocene was also observed at BRI by Stalder et al. (2015), whilst Wienberg (2019) reported that M. oculata already became the dominant coral species during the mid-Holocene.
-Previous observations suggest that M. oculata is more tolerant to environmental stress than - 480 D. pertusum (e.g. Wienberg et al., 2009; Stalder et al., 2015).
-Thus, the dominance of M. oculata at the top of the core would indicate that conditions during the late Holocene were becoming increasingly unsuitable for coral proliferation, particularly for D. pertusum.
-This is consistent with modern-day seafloor observations that report a near-absence of CWCs at BRI (Hebbeln et al., 2019).
-These combined results point to unfavourable conditions for coral proliferation during the late Holocene, as suggested by Fink et al. (2013), Stalder et al. (2015; 2018) and Wang - 485 et al. (2019).
-The recent decline of CWCs at the Eastern and Western Melilla Coral Provinces may be linked to the establishment of more arid conditions over North Africa ca. 4 ka ago (Gasse, 2000 and references therein; Shanahan et al., 2015).
-The fluctuations in coral and bryozoan abundances between the different interglacial periods may be caused by the influence of alternating dry and humid conditions.
+The 573 574 coral fragment at the top of core MD13-3462G has an age of 6.3 ka.
+Fink et al. (2013) obtained ages from surface 575 coral fragments at BRI that were generally between 2.7 and 3.1 ka, whilst Stalder et al. (2015) reported an age of 5.4 576 ka for a surface coral fragment sampled at BRI.
+Similar ages of between 3.5 and 5.8 ka were obtained on surface 577 coral fragments at the Western Melilla Coral Province (Wang et al. 2019).
+Dominance of the coral M. oculata during 578 the Late Holocene was also observed at BRI by Stalder et al. (2015), whilst Wienberg (2019) reported that M. 579 oculata already became the dominant coral species during the mid-Holocene.
+Previous observations suggest that M. 580 oculata is more tolerant to environmental stress than D. pertusum (e.g., Wienberg et al., 2009; Stalder et al., 2015).
+581 Thus, the dominance of M. oculata at the top of the core would indicate that conditions during the late Holocene were becoming increasingly unsuitable for coral proliferation, particularly for D. pertusum.
+This is consistent with 582 modern-day seafloor observations that report a near-absence of CWCs at BRI (Hebbeln et al., 2019).
+These 583

+- combined results point to unfavourable conditions for coral proliferation during the late Holocene, as suggested by 584 - Fink et al. (2013), Stalder et al. (2015; 2018) and Wang et al. (2019).
+The recent decline of CWCs at the Eastern and 585 - Western Melilla Coral 586